-Forensic Architecture (FA) is a research project and consultancy agency, based at Goldsmiths, University of London.
-We undertake advanced architectural and media research on behalf of human rights (HR) groups, those investigating or prosecuting crimes under International Humanitarian Law (IHL) as well as political and environmental justice groups.
+Forensic Architecture (FA) is a research agency, based at Goldsmiths, University of London, that undertakes advanced architectural and media research on behalf of international prosecutors, human rights organisations, as well as political and environmental justice groups.

 Forensic Architecture is also an emergent field we have developed at Goldsmiths.
 It refers to the production and presentation of architectural evidence – buildings and larger environments and their media representations.

 As contemporary conflicts increasingly take place within urban areas, homes and neighbourhoods become targets and most civilian casualties occur within cities and buildings.
 Urban battlefields have become dense data and media environments, generating information that is shared on social and mainstream media.
 Many violations, undertaken within cities and buildings, are now caught on camera and are made available almost instantly.
 The premise of FA is that analysing IHL and HR violations must involve modelling dynamic events as they unfold in space and time and creating navigable 3D models of environments undergoing conflict, as well as the creation of filmic animations, and interactive cartographies on the urban or architectural scale.